“Sublime, sophisticated converted farm, with chic white décor and excellent food, set in olive groves near coastal Otranto”

 - The Salentine peninsula - the tip of Italy’s heel - gets scorched in summer, and lacks the rich hinterland of northern Puglia

-- The WiFi is very unreliable, but you're here to switch off
+- WiFi is limited to certain communal areas and very unreliable, but you're here to switch off

 Best time to go